 - 1. Log in as root user.

 - 2. At the command line type, smitty.

 - 3. Select Devices.

 - 4. Select PCI Hot Plug Manager and press Enter.

-- 5. The PCI Hot-Plug Manager menu displays.

-- 6. Return to the procedure that directed you here.
+- Note: The PCI Hot-Plug Manager menu displays.
+Return to the procedure that directed you here.
+For a description of the menu options, see below.

-- 7. The following section describes the menu options.